How to Annotate PDF in .NET – Password‑Protected PDFs

 - Loading and authenticating password‑protected PDFs without breaking a sweat

-- Adding various types of annotations to secured documents
+- Adding various types of annotations, including how to add highlight to PDF pages

 - Handling common authentication pitfalls that trip up even experienced developers